taisei-project/taisei/doc/BUILD.rst

 This option forces stricter checks against Taisei's codebase to ensure code health, treating all ``Warnings`` as ``Errors`` in the code.

-It's highly recommended to **enable** (i.e: ``true``) this whenever developing for the engine.
-Sometimes, it's overly-pedantic, but much of the time, it provides useful advice.
-(For example, it can detect potential null-pointer exceptions that may not be obvious to the human eye.)
+It's highly recommended to **enable** this (i.e. set to ``true``) whenever developing for the engine.
+Sometimes it's overly pedantic, but much of the time it provides useful advice.
+For example, it can detect potential pointer exceptions that may not be obvious to the human eye.

 This is a Meson built-in option; see `Meson Manual <https://mesonbuild.com/Builtin-options.html>`__ for more information.